 All apartments are accessed by keys in possession of the resident.
 The Community Center is open during regular business hours, and is locked after business hours.
 UWPD regularly patrols the area and has a Community Officer assigned to University Apartments complex.
-The complex has its own key shop, and makes its own key cores.
+The complex has its own key shop and makes its own key cores.
 Small facility buildings and sheds are locked when not in use.

-Additionally, UWPD has staff liaisons assigned to the University Apartments complex.
-These officers meet regularly with building managers, look at crime trends in these areas, identify root causes for the criminal activity, and utilize crime prevention and problem solving techniques to promote campus safety.
+Additionally, UWPD has a community police officer assigned to the University Apartments complex.
+This officer meet regularly with building managers, looks at crime trends in these areas, identifies root causes for the criminal activity, and utilizes crime prevention and problem solving techniques to promote campus safety.